kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 indexed by google.<br>
 <br>
-This can be useful, if a web page is down for some reason or if there has been recent changes to the content of that web page, that one wants to be able to ignore when viewing the page.
+This can be useful, if a web page is down for some reason or if there has been recent changes to the content of that web page that one wants to be able to ignore when viewing the page.
 Things like the deletion of media or articles, that one wants to visit again, after they have been deleted from the web page.<br>